jonathon-langford/hgcal-linkmapping/README.md

 There are seven possible functions in `main.py` and these are run by setting the relevant function to `True` in `config/default.py`.
 The most important function is `study_mapping`.
 This needs to be `True` in order to perform the minimisation and find the optimised way of assigning lpGBTs to FPGAs (also known as bundles).
 The other functions are described at the end of this README.

-The additional configurable parameters for the `study_mapping` function are in the `study_mapping` block of the config file.
+The additional configurable parameters for the `study_mapping` function are either in the `study_mapping` block of the config file or in a global block (in the case of the `corrections` and `fpgas` blocks).

 `MappingFile` gives the input location for the file listing each module and which lpGBTs are connected to each. `CMSSW_ModuleHists` gives the input location for the set of 2D histograms that were created in the first step of `extract_data.cxx`. `TowerMappingFile` gives the location of the file listing each module and which towers overlap with each.
 This is used if `include_max_towers_in_chi2` is set to `True` below.